Westfield High School (Virginia): Student publications

 Front cover and athletics section divider of The Guardians 2002 issue with the theme "Our World's in Fast Forward".
 The yearbook was released at the end of Westfield's second year.
 The National Scholastic Press Association named it one of Best of Show in its annual fall convention.

 Westfield's English department is home to three publications.

-Calliope not only accepts submissions for its literary and art magazine, but it also hosts Coffeehouses in the fall and spring, where student bands, guitarists, and poets perform live.
-Each year, it also hosts a film festival for videos made by Westfield students.
-The magazine has been awarded the Gold Circle by the Columbia Scholastic Press Association for its design.
+Calliope not only accepts submissions for its literary and art magazine, but it also hosts coffeehouses in the fall and spring, where student bands, guitarists, and poets perform live.
+It also hosts an annual film festival for videos made by Westfield students.
+The magazine won the Gold Circle award from the Columbia Scholastic Press Association for its design.

-The Guardian yearbook in particular has been named a Yearbook Pacemaker Award by the National Scholastic Press Association (NSPA) and has been awarded the Silver Crown by the Columbia Scholastic Press Association.
+The Guardian yearbook won a Yearbook Pacemaker Award from the National Scholastic Press Association (NSPA), and the Silver Crown from the Columbia Scholastic Press Association.
 Between 2002 and 2004, the NSPA considered it one of the Best of Show winners in its annual national journalism conventions.

 The Watchdog newspaper has received an All-Southern rating from the Southern Interscholastic Press Association.
-It also has one of the largest circulations for a high school newspaper in the western Fairfax County area because the newspaper is mailed home to families of students free of charge.
+It has one of the largest circulations for a high school newspaper in the western Fairfax County area, because the newspaper is mailed home to families of students free of charge.

-All three publications are noted for their journalistic qualities and their capability in raising a large amount of funding from business advertisement to offset the cost of printing.
-Workshops on fundraising strategies have been presented by publication advisers at journalism conferences in Virginia.